cloudfoundry-community/nginx-buildpack/Readme.md

 ## Custom configuration files

-You can add a custom file by adding a `nginx.conf` to your root folder.
+You can customise the configuration by adding a `nginx.conf` to your root folder.

-If it detects said file it will use it in place of the built-in `nginx.conf` and run it through the same erb processor.
-An example of the most basic `nginx.conf`:
+If the buildpack detects this file it will be used in place of the built-in `nginx.conf`, and run through the same erb processor.
+An example of the most basic `nginx.conf` (this is the one included in the build pack's `conf` directory):

 ```
 worker_processes 1;